red/web-red/content/en/about/_index.md

     heading: "Lean, Nimble, Flexible"
     content: |-
       The entire toolchain, including a full cross compiler and reactive GUI system, is in a single EXE just over 1MB in size.
-Drop that EXE in a folder go.
-Compile to any platform, <i>from</i> any platform.
-Red doesn't depend on anything but your OS; the same goes for what you build.
+Drop it in a folder and go.
+Compile <i>to</i> any platform, <i>from</i> any platform.
+Red depends only on your OS; the same goes for what you build.

       Make standalone EXEs, or compile the runtime to be used externally and called into from other languages.
 Need C speed?
 Write your app in